Crime in Venezuela: Mismanaged facilities

 In 2014, on average, Venezuelan prisons held 231% of their capacity, according to Alessio Bruni of the U.N.
 Committee against Torture.
-Bruni provided the example of the Tocorón prison that in 2013 was holding 7,000 prisoners despite having been designed for 750.
+Bruni provided the example of the Tocorón Prison that in 2013 was holding 7,000 prisoners despite having been designed for 750.

 Venezuelan rights groups report that the 34 prisons in Venezuela hold 50,000 people but are only supposed to hold about one-third of that.
 In 2012, La Planta, a prison built in 1964 with a capacity of 350 inmates, held almost 2,500 inmates with many armed with heavy weapons.

 By 2018 deep into the crisis in Bolivarian Venezuela, prisoners suffered from starvation and communicable diseases in addition to violence as a result of the mismanagement and overcrowding of prisons.

 In May 2020, inmates rioted at the Llanos Penitentiary Center in Guanare, leading to 40 deaths.
 The facility had been overcrowded by more than three times its designed capacity.

+Foreign visitors

+Venezuela is an especially dangerous country for foreign travelers and investors who wish to visit it.
+This is due to Venezuela's economic problems.
+The U.S. State Department and the Government of Canada have warned foreign visitors that they may be subject to armed robbery, kidnapping and murder in Venezuela.
+Most tourists who die are murdered as a result of violent robbery, as criminals do not discriminate between their victims.
+In 2014, former Miss Venezuela 2004 winner Monica Spear and her husband were murdered in front of their 5-year-old daughter, who was wounded by a gunshot, during a visit to Venezuela, an event that shocked the entire country.
+An elderly German tourist was murdered just a few weeks later in Nueva Esparta.